-- recorded in the Complaints Register; - acknowledged within 24 hours (or one business day) of the complaint being received, or as soon as practicable; and - immediately referred to the Responsible Person.
+- acknowledged within 24 hours (or one business day) of the complaint being received, or as soon as practicable24; and - immediately referred to the Responsible Person.

 When deciding how to acknowledge the complaint, we must have regard to the way the complainant communicated the complaint to us, and any preferences the complainant may have communicated when making the complaint.